-(a) Basis for award.

-(1)(S-90) The contracting officer shall use the PRC codes in 15.406-3(a)(11) and document the PRC in the Simplified Acquisition Award Documentation (SAAD) format (see 53.9013(a)).
+- (a) Basis for award. - (1)(S-90) Contracting officers shall use the PRC codes in 15.406-3(a)(11).
+Contracting officers at DLA Aviation, DLA Land and Maritime, and DLA Troop Support shall document the PRC in the Simplified Acquisition Award Documentation (SAAD) format at 53.9013(a).

+Contracting officers at DLA Distribution, DLA Disposition Services, DLA Contracting Services Office, DLA Strategic Materials, and DLA Energy shall document the PRC in the Alternate SAAD format at 53.9013(c).
-(S-91) When evaluating the price of an item with a single manufacturing source (also referred to as original equipment manufacturer (OEM)), the contracting officer may determine the price is competitive for awards not exceeding the SAT when-

-(A) There are offers from at least two distributors for the same sole source OEM item; and

-(B) The contracting officer determines-

-(1) The offered prices are independent (see 13.106-3(a)(1)(S-92); and

-(2) The otherwise successful offeror's price is not unreasonable.

-(S-92) Contracting officers shall consider the OEM strategy for selling or distributing products when determining whether prices are independent.

-(A) The following OEM strategies indicate the pricing is not independent:

-(1) Selling direct to all customers when the OEM competes directly with a dealer or distributor;

-(2) Selling through its own financially-affiliated network of dealers or distributors; or

-(3) Entering an exclusive dealer or distributor relationship.

-(B) If the OEM sells to multiple independent dealers or distributors that are not financially affiliated, this may indicate pricing is independent.

-(S-93) The contracting officer shall use "B" in the second position of the PRC (see 15.406-3(a)(11)) for awards not exceeding the SAT when there is a single manufacturing source and the contracting officer based the determination of price reasonableness on independent price competition.

-(b) File documentation and retention.
-The contracting officer shall use the (SAAD) format at 53.9013(a) to document the basis for award for all simplified acquisitions.
-This includes the best value trade-off determination required when awarding to other than the lowest price/highest SPRS rating (or to other than the lowest price/highest scored when using FAR 13.5 or when other evaluation factors apply); and the price reasonableness determination.
-Each procuring organization may add standardized supplemental information only by appending it at the end of the SAAD format, in order to foster uniform presentation across the Agency.
-The contracting officer shall also confirm the prospective awardee is not debarred, suspended, or proposed for suspension/debarment.
-The contracting officer shall retain the SAAD in the contract file.
+- (S-91) When evaluating the price of an item with a single manufacturing source (also referred to as original equipment manufacturer (OEM)), the contracting officer may determine the price is competitive for awards not exceeding the SAT when- - (A) There are offers from at least two distributors for the same sole source OEM item; and - (B) The contracting officer determines- - (1) The offered prices are independent (see $\underline{13.106-3(a)(1)(S-92)}$; and - (2) The otherwise successful offeror's price is not unreasonable. - (S-92) Contracting officers shall consider the OEM strategy for selling or distributing products when determining whether prices are independent. - (A) The following OEM strategies indicate the pricing is not independent: - (1) Selling direct to all customers when the OEM competes directly with a dealer or distributor; - (2) Selling through its own financially-affiliated network of dealers or distributors; or - (3) Entering an exclusive dealer or distributor relationship. - (B) If the OEM sells to multiple independent dealers or distributors that are not financially affiliated, this may indicate pricing is independent. - (S-93) The contracting officer shall use "B" in the second position of the PRC (see 15.406-3(a)(11)) for awards not exceeding the SAT when there is a single manufacturing source and the contracting officer based the determination of price reasonableness on independent price competition. - (b) File documentation and retention.
+Contracting officers shall document the basis for award for all simplified acquisitions.
+Contracting officers at DLA Aviation, DLA Land and Maritime, and DLA Troop Support shall use the SAAD format at 53.9013(a).
+Contracting officers at DLA Distribution, DLA Disposition Services, DLA Contracting Services Office, DLA Strategic Materials, and DLA Energy shall use the Alternate SAAD format at 53.9013(c).
+The basis for award includes the best value trade-off determination required when awarding to other than the lowest price/highest SPRS rating (or to other than the lowest price/highest scored when using FAR 13.5 or when other evaluation factors apply); and the price reasonableness determination.
+Each procuring organization may add standardized supplemental information only by appending it at the end of the SAAD or the Alternate SAAD format, in order to foster uniform presentation across the Agency.
+Contracting officers shall also confirm the prospective awardee is not debarred, suspended, or proposed for suspension/debarment.
+Contracting officers shall retain the SAAD or the Alternate SAAD in the contract file.

-SUBPART 13.2 - ACTIONS AT OR BELOW THE MICRO-PURCHASE THRESHOLD
+SUBPART 13.2 - ACTIONS AT OR BELOW THE MICRO-PURCHASE THRESHOLD (Revised August 14, 2019 through PROCLTR 2019-18)

-(g)(1) DFARS 218.270 (DEVIATION 2018-00018) replaces "head of the agency" with "head of the contracting activity," as defined in FAR 2.101, at FAR 13.201(g) (see 18.270).
+(g)(1) DFARS 218.270 (DEVIATION 2018-O0018) replaces "head of the agency" with "head of the contracting activity," as defined in FAR 2.101, at FAR 13.201(g) (see 18.270).
 For other than purchase card acquisitions, the DLA Acquisition Director has delegated this authority to the contracting officer.
 For purchase card acquisitions, the determination authority is the HCA.

-SUBPART 13.3 - SIMPLIFIED ACQUISITION METHODS (Revised August 14, 2019 through PROCLTR 2019-18)
+SUBPART 13.3 - SIMPLIFIED ACQUISITION METHODS